linode/docs/docs/guides/development/concepts/benefits-of-functional-programming/index.md

 -   **Behavior Focus**: Functional programming centers program design on program behavior.
 Doing so makes sense for programs with complex logic.
 However, some application contexts strongly favor programs that put objects at the center.
 This is often the case with business applications and user interfaces, where object-oriented programs are the natural choice.
 This is not to say that functional programming cannot fit these needs, it certainly has.
 However, functional programming does not lend itself to these as naturally.

--   **Learning Curve:** Functional programming can be clear, predictable, and concise.
+-   **Learning Curve**: Functional programming can be clear, predictable, and concise.
 However, it can also be an uphill battle to learn it well enough to utilize these benefits.
 Functional programming often makes use of logic that might be unfamiliar to developers used to procedural and object-oriented paradigms.

 ## Conclusion

 This guide should provide you with a firm grasp on the benefits that functional programming has to offer.
-It includes what you need to know to decide when to use, and when not to use, functional programming.
-With this information, you are ready to start learning more about functional programming to get the most out of it.
+It includes the knowledge you need to decide when to use, and when not to use, functional programming.
+With this information, you are ready to start learning more about functional programming and start getting the most out of it.